kirinonakar/rust_upscaler/README.md

 Place your `.onnx` upscaling models in the **root directory** of the application.
 The app will automatically scan for and list them in the model selection menu.

 **Note**:
-- Only support fp32 onnx model.
-In case of fp16 model (e.g., 4xNomos8kSCHAT-L.onnx, 4xNomos8kSCHAT-S.onnx), please convert it to fp32. (using https://github.com/kirinonakar/Python_onnx, convert_fp32.py)
+- Only support fp32 onnx model. (due to overflow issue in case of GPU acceleration in fp16 models) In case of fp16 model (e.g., 4xNomos8kSCHAT-L.onnx, 4xNomos8kSCHAT-S.onnx), please convert it to fp32. (using https://github.com/kirinonakar/Python_onnx, convert_fp32.py)
 - In case of HAT model, 256x256 tile size is recommended due to memory limitation.

 **Recommended models**: